Sketching Word Vectors Through Hashing: Evaluation

-Apart from methods discussed above, `retrofitting' (refining word embeddings using lexical relations available in lexical resources \cite{FaruquiDJDHS15}) is another methodology for improving results.
-Our method can be easily adapted for retrofitting.
-We implement a notion of retrofitting by simply treating lexical resources like any other text files; however, instead of scanning these resources using a sliding context window, we make sure that we encode co-occurrence information about all related items in each entry of an input lexical resource.
-For example, given a synset $S$ of words in WordNet (i.e, $S=\{w_1 \ldots w_n\}$), for each $w_i \in S$, we consider all the remaining words in $S$ as context element and respectively update $\vec{w_i}$ with these context elements.
-To show the impact of this `retrofitting' method, we take vectors of dimensionality $m=500$ from our earlier experiment, and update them by reading WordNet \cite{Miller1995} and PPDB \cite{ganitkevitch2013ppdb} (i.e., in addition to the Wikipedia corpus, WordNet and PPDB are also fed to our algorithm).
-Table~\ref{retrofit} reports our results.
-As discussed in \cite{FaruquiDJDHS15}, encoding this knowledge into neural embedding models is not straightforward, and it demands certain modification in their learning algorithm.
-For instance, we observe that retraining the CBOW algorithm with WordNet and PPDB as additional inputs leads to a negligible improvement on task-based performances (an improvement of 0.002 on average), whereas performance gain in retrofitted hash-based model is considerably large (from 0.417 to 0.436 for the unweighted model, and from 0.570 to 0.647 for the PPMI-weighted model).
-In this experiment, we provide the word2vec's CBOW algorithm with the same input used for building our hash-based model (i.e., in addition to the Wikipedia corpus, we list the set of all generated tuples from the WordNet and PPDB as input).
+\emph{Retrofitting}\textemdash i.e., to refine word vectors using lexical relations available in lexical resources \cite{FaruquiDJDHS15}\textemdash is another simple yet effective methodology for improving results obtained in similarity/relatedness tests.
+We adapt the idea in its simplest form and treat lexical resources like any other text files; but, instead of scanning these resources using a sliding context window, we make sure that we encode co-occurrence information about all related items in each entry of an input lexical resource.
+For example, given a synset $S$ of words in WordNet (i.e, $S=\{w_1 \ldots w_n\}$), for each $w_i \in S$, we consider all the remaining words in $S$ as co-occurring context elements and respectively update $\vec{w_i}$ as described earlier in Algorithm~\ref{algorithm1}.
+To show the impact of this `retrofitting' method, we take vectors of dimension $m=500$ from our earlier experiment, and update them by reading WordNet \cite{Miller1995} and PPDB \cite{ganitkevitch2013ppdb} (i.e., in addition to the Wikipedia corpus, WordNet and PPDB are also fed to our algorithm).
+As Table~\ref{retrofit} reports, feeding these resources to our model yields a considerably larger performance gain, e.g., compared to CBOW.
+While CBOW and GloVe requires an inefficient re-training, our method simply updates the counts by scanning the new input.